12141999/AWS-S3-project/README.md

 # AWS-S3-project
 An assignment

-Project should be run with - node index.js
+Project should be run with - npm i
+                           - node index.js